MynockSpit/no-boilerplate-redux/readme.md

 #### Arguments

-`setter (value OR Function)`: If this is a function, it is run, and the value returned is the new state.
+`valueOrFunction (value OR Function)`: If this is a function, it is run, and the value returned is the new state.
 Function is passed the old state as an argument.
 `asAction (string)`: A string to describe the action you're doing.
-Used as the action type for redux, and appended to the reducerless prefix. (example: REDUCERLESS_SET_STOREPART_MYCUSTOMACTION)
+Used as the action type for redux, and appended to the reducerless prefix.

 #### Examples